How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 If you are confident in the skills you have built up over the years then consider teaching private lessons, group workshops, and online courses.
 All become viable alternative music revenues once you’ve got any kind of audience.
 Private lessons via Zoom can command £30-50 per hour for instrument instruction, £40-60 for songwriting/production coaching.
 Teaching 5 hours a week can generate £600-1,200 a month.
 It’s a stable income compared to most other revenue inconsistencies.

 Group workshops work better for per-hour rates.
 Running a 3-hour songwriting workshop for 10 participants at £40 each?
 That’s £400 for one session.
 Online courses (pre-recorded video content sold through Teachable, Gumroad, or your Patreon) scale far better than live teaching but require the upfront production time.
-A client created a 12-video course on Logic Pro basics, priced at £97.
+One of my clients, a producer who’d been making Logic tutorials for his mates, turned it into a 12-video course at £97.
 Sold 34 copies in first year with zero active marketing beyond mentioning it occasionally.
 That’s £3,298 from content created once.

 You don’t need credentials.
 You need results you can show and a willingness to teach what you know.
 “I’ve produced three albums in my home studio, and I’ll teach you my exact workflow” sells better than “I have a degree in music production.”
 Students want practical skills from people who’ve done it, not theory from academics.